showyoung/perspective-divs/README.md

 </script>

 More:
-1.we can add parameters for each child node.
+we can add parameters for each child node.
 <div class="bg" data-pscale="1.5">
 data-pscale="1.5" means this div will be scaled to 1.5 size.
 <main data-penable="false">